 Every research institute and unit at VU Amsterdam conducts a self-assessment once every six years which is evaluated by an external committee.
 The self-assessments are evaluated by the University Monitoring Committee (UTC).
 The assessment consists of an evaluation of both the scientific and societal relevance of the research, and the standard of supervision and teaching of PhD students is also examined.
 The comments received following the external evaluations form an important thread for the university when setting out its research strategy.

-VU University Amsterdam has developed a Protocol Research Evaluation, guidelines for research assessment at VU University.
+VU Amsterdam has developed a Protocol Research Evaluation, guidelines for research assessment at VU Amsterdam.

 The evaluations are described in the following reports, which are available to the public: